oneapi-src/oneAPI-tab/organization/README.rst

-The oneAPI Community Forum intends to use a light weight model of governance to facilitate straightforward collaboration for the oneAPI specification and the open source implementations.
+The oneAPI Community Forum intends to use a light weight model of governance to facilitate straightforward collaboration for the oneAPI specification and open source implementations.

 oneAPI Community Forum Policies
 -------------------------------